flamelink/flamelink/docs/schemas.md

 ## .subscribe()

-This method is similar to the `app.schemas.get()` method except that where the `.get()` method returns a `Promise` resolving to the once-off value, this method subscribes to either a single schema entry or all the schemas for real-time updates.
+This method is similar to the `app.schemas.get()` method, except that where the `.get()` method returns a `Promise` resolving to the once-off value, this method subscribes to either a single schema entry or all the schemas for real-time updates.
 A callback method should be passed as the last argument which will be called each time the data changes in your Firebase db.

 If you are looking for retrieving data once, take a look at the [`app.schemas.get()`](/schemas?id=get) method above.